jamesx00/django-omise/README.md

-> :warning: The latest pypi package for omise has a metadata error.
-Please install omise from this command instead:
+> :warning: The latest pypi package for Omise has a metadata error.
+Please reinstall omise from this command:

 ```
+pip uninstall omise
 pip install git+https://github.com/omise/omise-python@bfcf283378a823139b9f19f10e84d42a98c5b1ac
 ```